star7270305/Bedwars-Bot/README.md

 <img src="https://imgur.com/wyfK8va.png" alt="Sunsi" style="width: 15%;" />

 # Bedwars-Bot
-A Bedwars Bot made for Hypixel, compatibility with Fours and Dreams modes.
-Has resource sharing, defense, failsafes, and requeuing.
+A Bedwars Bot made for Hypixel but focus on legit, compatibility with Fours and Dreams modes.
+Hasdefense, failsafes, and requeuing.
 Coded in Macro / Keybind mod for 1.12.2 Liteloader + Forge.

 ### Please ⭐ this Repository (If you do use my bot)!
 ![Stars](https://img.shields.io/github/stars/familiar/Bedwars-Bot)